survivejs/webpack-book/manuscript/loading/02_images.md

 ## Loading Images Dynamically

-Sometimes you might want to load an image dynamically based on some condition. `require.context` can come in handy here.
-It still assumes the images are available within the file system, but if that's the case, then the technique can work.
+Sometimes you might want to load an image dynamically based on a condition.
+This is where code splitting techniques can come in handy.
+They still assume the files exist in the file system.
 See the *Code Splitting* chapter for further information.

-T> `require.context` is discussed in detail at the *Dynamic Loading* chapter.

 ## Images and *css-loader* Source Map Gotcha

-If you are using images and *css-loader* with the `sourceMap` option enabled, it is important that you will set `output.publicPath` to an absolute value.
+If you are using images and *css-loader* with the `sourceMap` option enabled, it is important that you will set `output.publicPath` to an absolute value pointing to your development server.
 Otherwise, images won't show up.
 See [the relevant webpack issue](https://github.com/webpack/style-loader/issues/55) for further explanation.

 ## Conclusion

 Webpack allows you to inline images within your bundles when needed.
 Figuring out proper inlining limits for your images might take some experimentation.
 You have to balance between bundle sizes and the number of requests.

+To recap:

+* *url-loader* inlines the assets within JavaScript.
+It comes with a `limit` option that allows you to defer assets above it to *file-loader*.
+* *file-loader* emits image assets and returns paths to them to the code.
+It allows hashing the asset names.
+* You can find image optimization related loaders and plugins that allow you to optimize their size further.
+* It is possible to generate **sprite sheets** out of smaller images to combine them into a single request.
+* Webpack allows you to load images dynamically based on a given condition.
+* If you are using source maps, you should remember to set `output.publicPath` to an absolute value for the images to show up.

+I will explain how to load fonts using webpack in the next chapter.